wikimedia/wikipediapreview-wordpress/readme.txt

 == Screenshots ==

-1. Desktop view on hover
+1. Mobile view on touch
-2. Mobile view on touch
+2. Mobile view expanded
+3. Fullscreen image gallery
+4. Desktop view on hover
 5. Search for Wikipedia articles
 6. Visualization of Wikipedia Preview for readers